What images do you visualize when you hear the word desert?

-Currently, about 30 percent of the Pahrump Valley Wines come from Nevada grapes, the rest are from California grape growers in Lodi, Suisun Valley, Mendocino County, among others.
+Currently, about 30 percent of their Pahrump Valley Wines come from Nevada grapes.
+The rest are from California grape growers in Lodi, Suisun Valley, Mendocino County among others.

 The winery produces about 10,000 cases a year and continues to grow year after year.
 More than 100,000 bottles are sold each year.
 The winery’s goal is to produce a minimum of 80 percent Nevada-grown wine within the next 10 years.